MuhammedBurakGormus/MuhammedBurakGormus/README.md

 📫 burak.gormus@ug.bilkent.edu.tr

 ---

+🌱 I'm currently working on  [**3D FEM Analysis**](https://github.com/MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM) to analyze a soft robot body under dynamic motion.

 🌱 I’m currently taking the "Introduction to Computational Thinking and Data Science" given by MITX and I am very excited about it !
 I am planning to share [**my notes**](https://github.com/MuhammedBurakGormus/Intro_to_Computational_Thinking_and_Data_Science) as I watch the course videos.

-🌱 I'm currently working on 3D FEM Analysis - Creating the Stiffness Matrix for a Hexagonal Element with 27 Nodes ...

 ---